Accommodation via an intermediate resource

 - The amount for liquid assets is set at $2,500 for a single adult and $5,000 for a family.

-- The amount for a dependent child under age 18 is set at $520, and for a dependent child age 18 or over pursuing full-time studies is set at $652.
+- The amount for a dependent child under age 18 is set at $554, and for a dependent child age 18 to 25 (inclusive) who is a full-time student, spouseless and domiciled in the accommodated adult’s homepursuing full-time studies is set at $694.

 - The cost for lodging is deducted from the actual amount paid for 2 months as of the first day of accommodation (excluding services).

-- Certain government compensations are to be excluded (e.g., Hôpital Saint-Julien, Duplessis orphans).
+- Certain government compensations are to be excluded (Hôpital Saint-Julien or Duplessis orphans, for example).

 Notice of decision